researchsetup/researchsetup.github.io/researchmodel.md

 Let's start by considering the notion of $Impact$ for a unit of research, meaning the amount that the world changes if a given unit of research is performed.
 This is a deliberately vague notion, because $Impact$ is based on your own value system and what you consider important.
 This could be happiness, or money, or changing how people think, or anything else.

 For simplicity, let's assume a paper is the unit of research, and we would like to estimate its Impact.
 To do so, let's see how it relates to impact, and break down what it takes to produce a paper (unit of research).

-[The gory modeling details are in the appendix](#appendix)
+#### Outcomes

 We can imagine a possible outcome $o$, which could represent a product, another project, social change; its value could measure profits, social equality, happiness, etc.  Producing a paper changes how likely a given outcome will happen.
 In marketing, this is called _lift_, which means how much a treatment (producing the paper) differs from the control.
 In our case, we simplify the control to be not accounting for the paper at all: